 When people return to offices, they tend to revert to the old way of doing things.
 However, this is the way to failure: people who have worked constantly in offices will dominate meetings with their opinions and suggestions.
 Since employees who previously worked remotely remain strangers to many, their preferences and ideas will be less listened to.

-What to do: To prevent this kind of unfairness, hold virtual meetings via Zoom or other means of communication.
+What to do: To prevent this kind of unfairness, find the right Zoom plan for you or other means of communication, and hold virtual meetings.
 Even if employees are not present in the offices today, they must be able to speak out, and their colleagues who work from the offices must learn to take their opinion into account.
 You must create a level playing field for everyone.

 Your employees may feel differently about the hybrid work model and may have their own reasons for this.
 These reasons strongly influence how employees will receive the news about the transition to a hybrid work model and how they will adapt.